arnaudober/python_exercises/README.md

 ### 8. Rock Paper Scissors
 I don't think I need to introduce this famous game.
 Using ASCII art, it's a user vs computer game.
 Using functions, lists, ASCII art, random module and conditions.

+### 9. Hangman
+Once again a classic game.
+What I tried to work on with this challenge is the flow chart.
+And splitting the development in multiple steps, incremental, from simple to more difficult.